 After Claudia left him, De Nomolos had his brother drive him to “the highest mountain he could find” and jumped off.
 Shortly after his death, he was met upon by the Grim Reaper whom he immediately challenged to a contest.
 As such, it was a sit-up contest (Side Note: Near the end of Bogus Journey, Rufus did explain that the fiend was a sit-up champion in a throwaway line), he prevailed before challenging Death for his job.
 From there, he won and thus also acquired immortality.
 As a result, the Grim Reaper isn’t able to “escort the dead” nor can he bring anyone back to life.

-Some moments later, Bill & Ted address the displaced civilians with some an inspirational speech.
-When that doesn’t seem to help, Ted simply speaks the lyrics to the Sesame Street them as the people get fired up to help.
-From there, Issue 5 ends with Chuck learning about our heroes existing in his domain and he prepares for the climactic confrontation.
+Some moments later, Bill & Ted address the displaced civilians with an inspirational speech.
+When that doesn’t seem to help, Ted simply speaks the lyrics to the Sesame Street theme song as the people get fired up to help.
+From there, Issue 5 ends with Chuck learning about our heroes existing in his domain as he prepares for the climactic confrontation.

 Issue 6 opens with De Nomolos giving his State of the Universe address as he mentions some murmurs about “certain simpletons of legend” having returned, but tells the populace to ignore such notion since those tales only mention him.
 Suddenly, his lieutenant learns about something approaching.
-After learning about en emergence, Chuck automatically assumes an attack by our heroes.
-While he finds out that he is right, it’s not in how he expected as a pair of gigantic robots in Bill & Ted’s image emerge.
+After learning about something emerging from the sewers, Chuck automatically assumes an attack by our heroes.
+While he finds out that he is right, it’s not entirely how he expected as a pair of gigantic robots in Bill & Ted’s image emerge.

 De Nomolos orders his men to fire away, but the giant mechs activate their powerful magnets and picks up all of their weapons.
 Afterwards, Rufus, Death and Half-Station emerge and holds the fiends at bay.
 From there, Bill & Ted emerge more energized than ever.

-From there, they give a rousing speech to the crowd about them overcoming their own misguided fear before they conclude with a rousing guitar ballad.
+From there, they give an inspirational speech to the crowd about them overcoming their own misguided fear before they conclude with a rousing guitar ballad.
 As a result, the audience start to become much more positive.
-The Grim Reaper even gets emotional towards Richie, with even Chuck even gets teary-eyed over losing Claudia.
+The Grim Reaper even gets emotional towards Richie, with even Chuck getting teary-eyed over losing Claudia.

-However, he quickly recovers, takes a fellow soldiers weapon and prepares to blow away our duo.
-Rufus dives and tries to stop him, but he’s too late as Bill & Ted are atomized.
-Afterwards, steps in and attempts to bring our boys back to life.
+However, he quickly recovers, takes a fellow soldier’s weapon and prepares to blow our duo away.
+Rufus dives in and tries to stop him, but he’s too late as Bill & Ted are atomized.
+Afterwards, the Grim Reaper steps in and attempts to bring our boys back to life.
 After a little struggle, Bull & Ted are resurrected.
 De Nomolos wonders how that’s even possible since he won the Grim Reaper’s job in a contest, to which Rufus explains that he never completely lost his power.